edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/cli-writing.md

 - Run `tool logs my-app` to view runtime output
 ```

-#### Error messages
+### Error messages

-When something goes wrong, help users understand what happened, why it happened, and how to fix it.
+When errors occur, explain what happened, why, and how to fix it.

-Like with our standard [UI error writing guidelines](/ux-writing/error-messages), CLI errors should:
+Expanding on our [UI error writing guidelines](/ux-writing/error-messages), CLI errors should:
-- Be written in plain language.
-- Not use internal jargon.
+- Use plain language, avoiding internal jargon.
-- Provide suggestions and actionable next steps.
+- Offer suggestions and actionable next steps.
-- End with the most important information, rather than lead with it.
+- Conclude with the most important information.
+This is the opposite of content design for products with GUIs.
-- Not display stack traces unless a debug flag is enabled.

-For unexpected or low-level errors:
-- Provide a clean message by default.
-- Use `--debug` or `--trace` flags to expose full stack traces or internal logs.
+- By default, provide a clean message.
+Full stack traces or internal logs should only be exposed via debug flags (like `--debug` or `--trace`).

+#### Examples

+1. Generic failure with correction:
+    ```plaintext
+    ❌ Error: Cannot connect to remote service.
+    Check your network connection or try again with `--offline` mode.
+    ```

+1. File permission issue:
+    ```plaintext
+    ❌ Error: Unable to write to file.txt
+    You may need to change the file’s permissions or run the command with elevated privileges.
+    ```

+1. Command syntax error:
+    ```plaintext
+    ❌ Error: Unrecognized flag --versoin
+    Did you mean: --version ?
+    ```

+### Output patterns

+#### Formatting

+To ensure that output is readable:
+1. Structure large outputs:
+    - Use spacing, dividers, indentation, or table/column formats to break up large blocks and avoid unstructured text.
+    - Ensure consistent headers or labels for repeated information (like results or summaries).
+2. Manage lists effectively:
+    - Structure lists for easy scanning&mdash;including software versions, resources, or deployment options.
+    - Display the most relevant or default item first (like the current version) and clearly label it with "Yes" or "*".
+    - [Paginate](#pagination) lists that exceed 5–7 items.

 #### Version listing